-Your IA prompt links your three objects to the TOK course, and enables you to demonstrate how TOK manifests itself in the real world.
+Your prompt links your three objects to the TOK course, and enables you to demonstrate how TOK manifests itself in the real world.
 The context you’ll use for this will be either the core theme or one of the optional themes.

-Selecting an exhibition prompt
+Step 2 – Choose an exhibition prompt

 The ‘BQ filter’

 35 prompts mean that there is a lot of choice with your exhibition, and it’s easy to get lost amongst all the possibilities.
 By applying a filter to the prompts you’ll understand them better, and be able to make more sense about what they are asking.
-Our way of structuring the course should help you.
-We divide the course up into 6 ‘Big questions’ (BQs), each one of which exploring a different aspect or concept related to TOK.
-You can see the BQs on here.
+Our Big Question structure for TOK should help you.
+You can see the five BQs on here.

 Step 1